UltiRequiem/vim-galore-es/README.md

 ## MatchIt

 Since Vim is written in C, a lot of features assume C-like syntax.
-By default, if your cursor is on `{` or `#endif`, you can use `%` to jump to the corresponding `}` or `#ifdef` respectively.
+Por defecto, if your cursor is on `{` or `#endif`, you can use `%` to jump to the corresponding `}` or `#ifdef` respectively.